juvian/neopets-flash-fix/README.md

 ### Flash games

-1. Install a browser that supports flash like [waterfox](https://cdn.waterfox.net/releases/win64/installer/Waterfox%20G3.2.6%20Setup.exe) and [this flash version](http://andkon.com/arcade/install_flash_player.exe).
+1. Install a browser that supports flash like [waterfox](https://cdn.waterfox.net/releases/win64/installer/Waterfox%20G3.2.6%20Setup.exe) and [flash](http://andkon.com/arcade/faq.php).
 For other options check [this reddit post](https://www.reddit.com/r/neopets/comments/s7jzyt/how_to_enable_flash_post_endoflife/).
 2. In waterfox go to about:config then search security.enterprise_roots.enabled and change it to true

 # Fiddler Setup (Windows)